 - Undergraduate/graduate transcripts

-- For Concordia undergrads seeking internship or research assistant positions, please have a look at the instructions and deadlines here: NSERC USRA, Concordia Undergraduate Student Research Awards.
+Multiple Openings- Concordia undergrads seeking internship or research assistant positions, please have a look at: NSERC USRA, Concordia Undergraduate Student Research Awards.
 If you are interested in my group, feel free to email me your CV and transcript.

-- For non-Concordia undergrads studying at a Canadian institution, you can apply for the NSERC USRA program.
-Please check with your institution about the application process and deadlines, and email me your CV and transcript to show your interest.
+- Non-Concordia undergrads studying at a Canadian institution, you can apply for the NSERC USRA program.
+Please check with your institution about the application process and deadlines.

-- Canada has an amazing program to support international undergraduate students in getting research exposure, called the Mitacs Globalink program.
-Please check this website for more information and deadlines.
-For this program, the application process generally starts approximately a year before the summer you will be coming here.
+- International undergraduate students can apply through the Mitacs Globalink program.
+The application process generally starts approximately a year before the summer you will be coming here.

-- However, if you are an international graduate student interested in visiting my group, you can apply for the Mitacs Globalink Research Award which provides support for 12-24 week visits.
-Please have a look at this website for more details and the application process.
+- International graduate students can apply for the Mitacs Globalink Research Award which provides support for 12-24 week visits.

-- For graduate students at Canadian institutions looking to visit my group, you likely have programs from your institution to support your visit.
-Please ask your advisor to contact me to discuss the best arrangement for your visit.
+- Graduate students at Canadian institutions likely have programs from your institution to support your visit.
+Please ask your advisor to contact me to discuss arrangements.

 - Mitacs Scholarships